TheFermani71/secure-workflow-verification/README.md

 The Java verifier validates execution traces against the workflow graph extracted from the program source code.

-The verification rule is:
+The verification includes:

-∀ transitions (prev → next) in trace must exist in workflow graph
+- transition validation
+- temporal consistency validation

 ---

+## 7.2 Verification Rule

+The verification algorithm checks:

+∀ transitions (prev → next) in trace: must exist in workflow graph
+AND
+observed_time ≈ expected_time

+---

-## 7.2 Verification Outcome
+## 7.3 Verification Outcome

-If the execution trace respects the workflow graph:
+If the execution trace is valid:

 TRACE VALID